Vietnam.vn - Nền tảng quảng bá Việt Nam

 Metal price list

 In addition, the slowing growth of the USD also helped the market gradually stabilize, thereby supporting the price of precious metals.
-The Dollar Index, a measure of the strength of the greenback compared to 6 other major foreign currencies, fell for two consecutive sessions, down 0.39% to 106.28 points.
+The Dollar Index, a measure of the strength of the greenback compared to 6 other major foreign currencies, fell for two consecutive sessions with a decrease of 0.39% to 106.28 points.

 This week, the precious metals market is expected to experience a quieter week as the market temporarily lacks new important macro reports, and the wave of US political news surrounding President-elect Donald Trump is also gradually cooling down.

-For base metals, iron ore prices rose more than 2% to $99.36 a tonne, supported mainly by expectations of increased consumption in the short term and China's continued economic stimulus.
+For base metals, iron ore prices rose more than 2% to $99.36 a tonne, mainly supported by expectations of increased consumption in the near term and China's continued economic stimulus.

 Specifically, yesterday (November 18), the Shanghai government said it would reduce some taxes on real estate transactions, expected to take effect from December 1.
 This move could support the local real estate market, thereby boosting steel consumption.